Dunn's River Falls

-Dunn's River Falls is a famous waterfall near Ocho Rios, Jamaica and a major Caribbean tourist attraction that receives thousands of visitors each year.
+Dunn's River Falls is a famous waterfall near Ocho Rios, Jamaica.

 Appearance

-At about 180 ft high and 600 ft long, the waterfalls are terraced like giant natural stairs though some incorporate man-made improvements.
+At about 180 ft high and 600 ft long, the waterfalls are naturally terraced like giant natural stairs.
 Several small lagoons are interspersed among the vertical sections of the falls.

 The falls empty into the Caribbean Sea at the western end of a white-sand beach.

 Tourism

 Climbing the waterfalls is a popular tourist activity and is often, but not exclusively, performed with the help of tour guides from the park.
 It takes about 1-1.5 hours to climb with short breaks for photographs and video recordings taken by the guides.
-There are also stairs alongside of the falls for those who do not want to get wet or are unable to manage the rocky, uneven terrain of the actual waterfall.
+There are also stairs alongside the falls for those who do not want to get wet or are unable to manage the rocky, uneven terrain of the actual waterfall.

 The falls are bordered by lush, green vegetation that shades the area from the sun and keeps the area, and climbers, cool.
 The climb can be relatively hard so is often undertaken as a hand-holding human chain led by a guide to make it easier.

+In addition to the falls, a park has developed where there is an area for zip-lining, a kids splash pad, and a merchandise area.

+In 1988 the falls were used as a filming location during the Hollywood movie Cocktail.